cdrickett/arkouda/README.md

 # Set these to help with oversubscription...
 export QT_AFFINITY=no
 export CHPL_QTHREAD_ENABLE_OVERSUBSCRIPTION=1
-export CHPL_LLVM=llvm #the letters ll, not the numbers 11, l and 1 look similar in github readme cd $CHPL_HOME make
+export CHPL_LLVM=llvm #the letters ll, not the numbers 11, l and 1 look similar in GitHub README.md cd $CHPL_HOME make
 # you can also install these other packages with brew